MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-page-scripting.md

 ### Copy and paste control values

-The page scripting tool comes with its own clipboard that lets you copy values of controls and then paste the values in others controls or expressions, or even use them to [validate results](#validate-a-control-or-field-value).
+The page scripting tool comes with its own clipboard.
+The clipboard lets you copy values of controls and then paste the values in others controls or expressions, or even use them to [validate results](#validate-a-control-or-field-value).
 Copy and paste are available from the right-click context menu on a control.

 - To copy a control value to the clipboard, right-click the control and then select **Page Scripting** > **Copy**.
 The value is saved to the clipboard for pasting later.
 - To paste a control value from the clipboard to another control, select **Page Scripting** > **Paste** > select the value from the list.
 Pasting a value from the clipboard creates an *input* step in the **Page Scripting** pane.